graydon/stxt/README.md

     phones directly_, using their local radios, not sending your conversation through the phone network or internet.

-  - Your words, and your friends words, are are so strongly linked to you that you can't deny ever having said them; to some extent you are protected from your past conversations.
+  - Your words, and your friends words, are not so strongly linked to you that you can't deny ever having said them; to some extent you are protected from your past conversations.